Assisted Living

 Paying for a nursing home with Medicare

+Medicare won’t cover long-term nursing home stays, but it can be used for short-term skilled nursing care after an injury or illness.
 Medicare Part A, also known as Hospital Insurance, will cover a rehabilitative stay and rehabilitative services in a nursing home for up to 100 days.
-However, starting at day 20, families might have to pay up to $200 each day in coinsurance costs.[02]
+However, starting on day 21, a senior is responsible for paying coinsurance of $209.50 per day.[01]
 Medicare may also cover hospice stays, as determined by a doctor.

 To qualify for 100 days of care in a nursing home under Medicare, even with a copay, a senior must:

-• Have Medicare Part A
+• Have Medicare Part A and have days left in their benefit period to use

 • Select a Medicare-certified skilled nursing facility